cisasam/SafeTemperatureReproducibilityHSCC2025/README.md

 This is the reproducibility package for Safe Temperature Regulation: Formally Verified and Real-World Validated submitted to HSCC 2025.
 It contains the data from the experiments and a docker container to run the proofs.

+The contents can be found [here](https://github.com/cisasam/SafeTemperatureReproducibilityHSCC2025).

 ## Content
 Docker scripts for the proof:
-- setup.sh: the setup script for creating the Docker container
+- setup.sh: the setup script for creating the Docker container.
-- Dockerfile: the Docker configuration file used by setup.sh
+- Dockerfile: the Docker configuration file used by setup.sh.
-- keymaerax.math.conf: the KeYmaera X configuration file used in setup.sh
+- keymaerax.math.conf: the KeYmaera X configuration file used in setup.sh.
-- check_all.sh: the run script to check all the proofs
+- check_all.sh: the run script to check all the proofs.

 Data:
 - Data used in the paper:
   - Clean data:
-    - `params1-state.csv` contains the data from the first experiment after cleanup
+    - `params1-state.csv` contains the data from the first experiment after cleanup.
-    - `params2-state.csv` contains the data from the second experiment after cleanup
+    - `params2-state.csv` contains the data from the second experiment after cleanup.
-    - `cbair-error-state.csv` contains the data from the third experiment after cleanup
+    - `cbair-error-state.csv` contains the data from the third experiment after cleanup.
-    - `gbox-error-state.csv` contains the data from the fourth experiment after cleanup
+    - `gbox-error-state.csv` contains the data from the fourth experiment after cleanup.
-    - `visualization.py` is a script that plots the data to obtain the image shown in the paper
+    - `visualization.py` is a script that plots the data to obtain the image shown in the paper.
   - Original data
-    - `params1-state-original.csv`, `params2-state-original.csv`, `cbair-error-state-original.csv`, `gbox-error-state-original.csv` contain the data from before cleanup
+    - `params1-state-original.csv`, `params2-state-original.csv`, `cbair-error-state-original.csv`, `gbox-error-state-original.csv` contain the data from before cleanup.
 - Unused data:
   - Controller data
-    - `params1-cont.csv`, `params2-cont.csv`, `cbair-error-cont.csv`, `gbox-error-cont.csv` contain the controller data after cleanup, including decision bounds and estimated `T_h`
+    - `params1-cont.csv`, `params2-cont.csv`, `cbair-error-cont.csv`, `gbox-error-cont.csv` contain the controller data after cleanup, including decision bounds and estimated `T_h`.
-    - `params1-cont-original.csv`, `params2-cont-original.csv`, `cbair-error-cont-original.csv`, `gbox-error-cont-original.csv` contain the controller data before cleanup
+    - `params1-cont-original.csv`, `params2-cont-original.csv`, `cbair-error-cont-original.csv`, `gbox-error-cont-original.csv` contain the controller data before cleanup.
   - Extra experiment
     - `35-40-state-original.csv`, `35-40-state.csv`, `35-40-cont-original.csv`, `35-40-cont.csv` contain data from an experiment with bigger safety bounds unused in the paper.